Skip to main content

 • HTTP Endpoint: Listens for BI event notifications at /slack.

-• Conditional Logic: Routes alerts based on whether a rendered image is included.
+• Conditional Logic: Routes alerts based on the presence of a rendered image.

 • Slack API Integration: Sends messages and images using Slack’s APIs (chat.postMessage, files.getUploadURLExternal, etc.).

-• Error Handling: Ensures robustness with built-in error-catching mechanisms.
+• Error Handling: Ensures reliability with built-in error-catching mechanisms.

-• Debugging: Includes debug nodes for troubleshooting and optimizing BI workflows.
+• Debugging: Features debug nodes for troubleshooting and optimizing BI workflows.

 Breaking Down the Node-RED Workflow

-Let’s explore the key components of this Node-RED flow and how it integrates with the Image Render Microservice to enhance BI alerting.
+Let’s dissect the key components of this Node-RED flow and how it integrates with the Image Render Microservice to enhance BI alerting.

 Triggering the Flow

-The workflow starts with an HTTP In node (Slack Trigger /slack) that receives POST requests from the Business Intelligence Platform.
-These requests carry event data, including dashboard variables for channel ID, message text, and image references.
+The workflow begins with an HTTP In node (Slack Trigger /slack) that receives POST requests from the Business Intelligence Platform.
+These requests include event data, such as dashboard variables for channel ID, message text, and image references.

 • Input: HTTP POST request with JSON payload.